-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 - [PR]

-If it is first time for you to travel in Japan, you may make a plan to visit & stay in Tokyo at first.
+If it is the first time for you to travel in Japan, you may make a plan to visit and stay in Tokyo at first.

-Since Tokyo is one of the biggest and most famous cities in the world, you feel it is must-visit place.
+Since Tokyo is one of the biggest and most famous cities in the world, you may think it’s a must-visit place.

+But if you are planning a long trip in Japan, we would recommend you to explore other parts besides Tokyo as you could find many beautiful places and learn more traditional and deep Japanese culture in different areas in Japan.
+Especially, Kansai Region (Western Japan such as Kyoto, Osaka, Kobe and Nara) could be a top choice for travellers.
+Around Kyoto and Osaka, there are numbers of travel destinations where you can take one day trips.

+For those who are planning to visit Western Japan, we would like to share a suggested 7 days itinerary in Kansai Region including Kyoto, Osaka, Nara and Kobe.
+So please check them out!

 [Day 1] Welcome to Osaka!

-Recently, KIX (Kansai International Airport) in Osaka has increased international flight service.
+Recently, KIX (Kansai International Airport) in Osaka has increased international flight services.

 You could check the flight from the following link. (https://www.kansai-airport.or.jp/en/flight/kix_schedule)